entando/entando-docs/vuepress/docs/v6.2/tutorials/cms/content-tutorial.md

 -   **Groups**

-    -   **Owner Group.** A drop-down list will let you choose the available users group that can administrate /manage the content.
+    -   **Owner Group.** A drop-down list will let you choose the available user group that can manage the content.
         It is mandatory.

     -   **Join Group.** A drop-down list will let you choose the available users group to share the content with.
 They can’t administrate it.
 It is not mandatory.

-    -   **Categories.** You can select the categories to join the contents to provide a classification schema of them.
+    -   **Categories.** You can select the categories to provide a classification schema of them.
 It is not mandatory.

     -   **Content Attributes.** You must fill out the attributes fields defined by the content types on which the content is based.
 It